mlotfalia/stock-market-prediction/README.md

 # stock-market-prediction

-stock market prediction using ARIMA model
+Forecasting the future trend of Iranian stock market using ARIMA model.